How to Make More Money?

 2. The Direct Costs Lever

 Direct costs, or the cost of goods sold (COGS), are expenses directly tied to the production of your products or services.
+These direct costs include staff wages and entitlements for your "fee earning" team members.
 To optimise direct costs:

 • Renegotiate with Suppliers: Work with your suppliers to secure better terms, such as discounts for bulk purchases or long-term contracts.